Thermal Area Law for Lattice Bosons: Conclusions

 The idea of the proof is based on the general idea in \cite{wolf} together with a Peierls-Bogoliubov argument which artificially decreases the chemical potential in order to get a trace-class free reference state.
 The method is highly robust and extends to many other bosonic lattice gases and any lattice dimension.

 Natural follow-up problems include the approximability of bosonic thermal states by generalized matrix product operators in the spirit of \cite{mpo_arealaw_link}.
 This is related to area laws for the generalized Rényi entropy \cite{verstraete2006matrix}, so it would be interesting to extend the present results to some Rényi generalizations of the mutual information (as in \cite{renyi_positivetemperature}), see also \cite{gottesman2010entanglement}.
+Furthermore, in light of recent progress of Lieb-Robinson bounds for bosons \cite{schuch2011information,wang2020tightening,kuwahara2021lieb,faupin2022lieb,faupin2022maximal,yin2022finite,kuwahara2022optimal} one could explore the applicability of such bounds and their imaginary time counterparts in the context of thermal area laws, see also \cite{rapid_mixing2,improved} for connections between imaginary time Lieb-Robinson bounds and thermal area laws.

 On the one hand, our result is of fundamental nature in the quantum information theory of lattice systems.
 On the other hand, it paves the way for future information-theoretic studies of lattice bosons such as the ones described above.
 The goal is to unlock the full potential of these experimentally finely tunable systems for modern applications such as quantum machine learning \cite{amin2018quantum,anshu2021sample} and semidefinite programming solvers \cite{brandao2017quantum,van2020quantum}.